ncocana/ollivanders-shop-api-rest/README.md

 [B101](https://bandit.readthedocs.io/en/latest/plugins/b101_assert_used.html) detects the use of "assert" statements and flags them as a potential security issue, as an attacker may be able to disable or bypass the "assert" statement and exploit the underlying vulnerability.
 As I use asserts in my tests, I decided to exclude B101 from the analisys.

-[B307](https://bandit.readthedocs.io/en/latest/blacklists/blacklist_calls.html#b307-eval) detects the use of insecure random number generators such as random or os.urandom with no or weak seeding.
-It flags these as a potential security issue, as they may be predictable or manipulatable by an attacker.
-In my case, it raised B307 because of the use of the ```eval()``` function.
+[B307](https://bandit.readthedocs.io/en/latest/blacklists/blacklist_calls.html#b307-eval) detects the use of ```eval()``` as a possibly insecure function.
 I tried to find alternatives to ```eval()```, but either they didn't work, or were too complicated to even try.
-So unfortunately, I ended up giving up and decided to exclude B307 from the analisys.
+So unfortunately, I ended up giving up and decided to exclude B307 from the analisys for the time being.

 To execute Bandit, write on the terminal: